yoonghan/yoonghan.github.io/README.md

 3. Deploy into servers, e.g. AWS and so on.
 4. Make sure NODE_ENV is case sensitive.

+## Deployment note
+1. Service worker does not work with naked url.
+Please redirect to a valid CNAME.

 ## Enhance Image performance.
 Install magickImage and execute the command:
 ```